balfiere/quartz/content/building a web page with json data using 11ty.md

 npx @11ty/eleventy --input=articles --output=_site/articles
 ```

-your new file will then be located in `_site/articles`. you could of course just use `npx @11ty/eleventy`, but i'd rather not wait for eleventy to build every subdirectory when i only want to change a single page.
+your new file will then be located in `_site/articles`. you could of course just use `npx @11ty/eleventy` to build your whole site, but i'd rather not wait for eleventy to build every subdirectory when i only want to change a single page.

 if you're like me and use [deploy-to-neocities: 🐈 Github Action to deploy a folder to Neocities](https://github.com/bcomnes/deploy-to-neocities) or otherwise like to keep your site folder outside of your eleventy folder, you could alias a command such as